Zamiell/isaac-achievement-randomizer/docs/objectives.md

 Each character objective must be completed on both normal mode and hard mode.

+> Tip: By default, completing an objective on hard mode will not complete the corresponding normal mode objective.
+If this is undesired, you can turn on the "Enable double hard mode objectives" setting in the menu.

 ## Challenge-Based Objectives (44)

 There is one unlock for completing each challenge, with the following exceptions: